Enterprise AI regulation in 2026: How it is reshaping system control

-Enterprise AI regulation in 2026 is no longer limited to policy frameworks — it is beginning to reshape how systems are designed and controlled.
+Enterprise AI regulation is no longer confined to policy frameworks — it is increasingly shaping how systems are designed, controlled, and governed at the architectural level.

 Context and System Boundary Definition